mettle/sendportal-docs/campaigns.md

 #### Track Opens

 Determines whether or not individual email opens are tracked.
-If you wish to track opens, webhooks must be configured for your Email Service.
+If you wish to track opens, webhooks must be configured for your email service.

 #### Track Clicks

 Determines whether or not individual email clicks are tracked.
-If you wish to track clicks, webhooks must be configured for your Email Service.
+If you wish to track clicks, webhooks must be configured for your email service.

 #### Content